Slate Payments - Setup

 "Test Mode Accounts"

-A typical example of a 'test mode account' is when you need to see the process before adopting Slate Payments.
+A typical use case for using a 'test mode account' is when you need to see the process before deciding on adopting Slate Payments.
 A 'test mode account' can never be changed to production mode!
 It is only ever used for testing.

 When creating a Test Mode account, you must use the following test bank account: